 Dietary fiber, often overlooked, is actually essential for a healthy and balanced diet.
-It is fundamental for the proper functioning of the digestive system, helps prevent various diseases, and supports the maintenance of an optimal body weight.
-However, many people do not consume enough fiber each day.
-Therefore, it is important to redouble our efforts and choose foods rich in fiber to improve our health!
+It's fundamental for the proper functioning of the digestive system, helps prevent various diseases, and supports the maintenance of an optimal body weight.
+However, many people don't consume enough fiber every day.
+It's therefore important to make a greater effort and choose fiber-rich foods to improve our health!

 In short, our top 10 best fiber-rich foods: